 - mechanical problems/breakdowns (including running out of fuel)

 - getting lost

 This must be done for every component identified.
 There may be some repetition at this stage, as risks such as musculoskeletal injury will occur throughout many components of a task, activity or process.
-How you act on this risk in each different component may vary considerably though, so it should still be recorded.
+How you respond to this risk and the controls you implement in each different component may vary considerably, so it should still be recorded.

 3. Analyse the risk

 When all the risks have been identified you then have to analyse the risk to ascertain the level of risk associated with each one.
 To do this you have to determine the potential consequence of the risk if it were to occur, and the potential likelihood of this happening.
 Consequence and likelihood are described using the tables below:

 Table 2.
 Likelihood

 |Unlikely||The risk event could occur at some time (during a specified period), but not considered likely|